Storm P. Museum: The museum

 The Storm P Museum took over the building in 1977 but it is still owned by the state.
-It was refurbished in the winter of 2011/12.
+It was refurbished in the winter of 2011–2012.

 Storm P. exhibition

-The Storm P. exhibition is now located in the first floor and comprises his studio which has been reconstructed in one of the rooms.
+The Storm P. exhibition is on the first floor; one of the rooms is a reconstruction of his studio.

-The museum's collection of his cartoons and other drawings comprises more than 30,000 of his works, although only a minor and changing selection is on display.
+The museum's collection of his cartoons and other drawings comprises more than 30,000 works, although only a small and changing selection of them are on display.
 The collection was digitized in connection with the 2012 renovation and it is now possible to explore it on iPads made available by the museum.

-Storm P.'s interest in painting began during a visit to Paris in 1906 where he was struck by the Modernist and in particular Expressionist art that he saw as well as by the art cabarets and the Bohemian life style.
+Storm P.'s interest in painting began during a visit to Paris in 1906 where he was struck by the Modernist and in particular Expressionist art that he saw, as well as by the art cabarets and the Bohemian life style.
 Many of his paintings from this period depict Parisian nightlife.
 Edvard Munch, Henri de Toulouse-Lautrec and James Ensor were among his inspirations as a painter.

 Storm P.'s collection of smoking pipes consists of approximately 450 pieces.
-Beginning with his own, he began to request pipes from his closest friends, and these personal memorabilia were later supplemented with different smoking utensils of prominent cultural figures.
-His collection finally diversified into comprising clay pipes, long pipes and finally intricately carved Meerschaum pipes.
+The collection began with his own pipes, then he requested pipes from his closest friends; these personal memorabilia were later supplemented with smoking utensils of prominent cultural figures.
+His collection diversified to include clay pipes, long pipes, and intricately carved Meerschaum pipes.
 The pipes are on display in the Baroque cabinets which Storm P. acquired for the purpose.
 A minor selection of the more notable pieces have been moved to showcases in connection with the expansion of the museum.